shiqi0515/UI-Programming/README.md

     2.5 Completed add products to cart and empty cart.
     2.6 Change button and functions for VIP customer to Pay.
     2.7 Provice two methods for VIP to pay.
 If choose Self service then will generate Random four-digit password to open the fridge.
 If choose Table service then will required to input table number.

+Tips:
+1. You can use your first name and default password '123456' to log in as a VIP customer.